top of page

 with her small rescue dog

-In addition to the signs of stress we are aware of, like a rapid heart rate or muscle and nerve pain and tightness, a key internal measure of our stress exposure is the amount of cortisol that is being released by our brains to help us cope.
-Our stress levels become “toxic” when we experience a high intensity of this cortisol release over prolonged periods of time.Exposure to adversity, particularly during childhood, is associated with this prolonged activation of the biological stress response and increases the risk factors for 9 of the top 10 causes of death in the US. [vii]
+In addition to the physical signs of stress, like a rapid heart rate and muscle and nerve tightness, a key internal measure of our stress levels is the amount of cortisol that is being released by our brains to help us cope.
+Cortisol releases can be a positive thing when we are competing in sports or preparing for a test or a presentation.
+But our stress levels become “toxic” when we experience a high intensity of this cortisol release over prolonged periods of time.
+Exposure to adversity before the age of 18 (also known as Adverse Childhood Experiences (ACEs) can lead to this prolonged activation of the biological stress response.
+Exposure to three or more ACEs increases the risk factors for 9 of the top 10 causes of death in the US. [vii]

-“The excitement dogs often display when you arrive home makes you feel special and loved.
-Hearing a cat's gentle purring can be very soothing.
-Sitting quietly and stroking your pet's soft coat can trigger the release of oxytocin, the so-called love hormone.”
+“Sitting quietly and stroking your pet's soft coat can trigger the release of oxytocin, the so-called love hormone.”

 --Dr. Beth Frates, Massachusetts General Hospital

-Additional Therapeutic Benefits
+Therapeutic Benefits

-One study found that having dogs in the classroom helped children with ADHD focus their attention.
-A group of children read to a therapy dog once a week for 30 minutes over a several month period.
-The children who participated in the study improved their cooperation, volunteering, and sharing skills and exhibited fewer behavioral problems.
-Another study found that when a group of children with autism spectrum disorder spent 10 minutes in a supervised group playtime with guinea pigs, their anxiety levels dropped.
-The children had better social interactions and engaged more with their peers after the study.[xi]
+A series of studies led by the National Institutes of Health (NIH) over the past ten years looked at the benefits of interactions between animals and children with autism, attention deficit and hyperactivity disorder (ADHD), and other developmental conditions.[x]
+In one study, a group of children with ADHD read to a therapy dog once a week for 30 minutes over a several month period.
+The children noticeably improved their cooperation, volunteering, and sharing skills and exhibited fewer behavioral problems.
+Another study found that after a group of children with autism spectrum disorder spent 10 minutes in a supervised playtime with guinea pigs, their anxiety levels decreased, they had better social interactions, and engaged more with their peers.[xi]

 little girl snuggling up to her gray tabby cat

-We can do better.
-That is why we are creating Palmer & Riley – a non-profit animal care organization whose mission is to establish a system of compassionate, high-quality, affordable veterinary care across Minnesota and beyond.
-Our goal is to establish three 24/7 emergency and specialty care hospitals over the next five years.
-We believe no family should be forced to forego lifesaving medical care for their pet because they cannot afford it.
-Stay tuned for our next article where we will discuss more about our vision for Palmer & Riley.
+That is why we are creating Palmer & Riley – a non-profit animal care and advocacy organization whose mission is to establish a system of compassionate, high-quality, affordable veterinary care across Minnesota and beyond.
+Our goal is to open a 24/7 emergency and specialty care hospital in 2026.
+We have the seed money secured for the hospital location and on November 7, 2025, we formally launched a capital fundraising campaign in hopes of raising $2 million to support the build-out and equipment needed for the hospital.
+Fundamentally, we believe no family should be forced to forego lifesaving medical care for their pet because they cannot afford it.

 Palmer & Riley is a non-profit, women-led animal care and advocacy organization committed to providing a compassionate, affordable care experience for pets and “their people.”